-- Masks are strongly encouraged at the Vote Center. - Masks and gloves will be available for voters if requested. - Hand sanitizer will be provided upon entry and exit of the Vote Center.
-Hand sanitizer will also be available at key stations during the voting process. - Social distancing will be encouraged while waiting in line and throughout the check-in and voting process. - ePollbooks and Ballot Marking devices will be sanitized after every voter. - Voters will be encouraged to take measures to speed up their election process to limit their time in the Vote Center.
+- Voters are strongly encouraged to wear a mask in the Vote Center. - Masks and gloves will be available for voters if requested. - Hand sanitizer will be provided upon entry and exit of the Vote Center.
+Hand sanitizer will also be available at key stations during the voting process. - Social distancing will be encouraged while waiting in line and throughout the check-in and voting process. - ePollbooks and Ballot Marking devices will be cleaned routinely. - Voters will be encouraged to take measures to speed up their election process to limit their time in the Vote Center.
 This includes verifying voter registration in advance, using the Interactive Sample Ballot (ISB) to pre-mark selections, and bringing their Sample Ballot to speed up the voter check-in. - Voters will be encouraged to take advantage of early voting and vote at off-peak times if possible. - Curbside voting will continue to be available for voters who are unable to enter the Vote Center.